-Since 2013, the Chinese Robot Industry Alliance (CRIA) provides installations of Chinese robot suppliers in compliance with the IFR industry and application classifications.
+Since 2013, the Chinese Robot Industry Alliance (CRIA) provides installations of Chinese robot suppliers on the domestic market in compliance with the IFR industry and application classifications.
 Since the reporting year 2018, CRIA also reports export data of Chinese suppliers, but only by country and type.
 Due to legal requirements, CRIA can only report member statistics.

-IFR also gratefully appreciates the support of the national robotics associations of Spain (AER), Italy (SIRI), Sweden (SWIRA), and Chinese Taipei (TAIROA).
+IFR also gratefully appreciates the support of the national robotics associations of Spain (AER), Italy (SIRI), Sweden (SWIRA), Denmark (DIRA) and Chinese Taipei (TAIROA).